Statistical properties of the aftershocks of stock market crashes revisited: Analysis based on the 1987 crash, financial-crisis-2008 and COVID-19 pandemic: Introduction

-Crashes in stock market occurs mainly due to instability formed due to herding behavior~\cite{chiang2010empirical,tan2008herding}, speculation, overvaluation like in the 1929 crash~\cite{white1990stock}, 1987 crash~\cite{choudhry1996stock,carlson2007brief,grant1990stock} and the financial crisis of 2008~\cite{farmer2012stock}.
-The other reason for the stock market crash is due to the emergence of novel risk factor like the COVID-19 pandemic of 2020~\cite{mazur2020covid,lyocsa2020fear,baker2020unprecedented,wang2009stock}.
-The events like financial crisis and pandemic have had devastating effects in all sectors of the economy that lasted for several months to years, and the stock market remains in stress till the economy or the market fully recovered~\cite{sornette1997large,mazur2020covid,mahata2020modeling}.
-During the stressed period after the major crash, many aftershocks of comparatively smaller magnitudes occur due to investors' cautious approach in the investment~\cite{siokis2012stock,selccuk2004financial,kapopoulos2005stock,netter1989stock,hong2003differences}.
+The reasons for the crash in stock market is the formation of instability due to herding behavior, speculation, overvaluation and emergence of novel risk factors~\cite{chiang2010empirical,tan2008herding,white1990stock,choudhry1996stock,carlson2007brief,grant1990stock,mahata2021characteristics,mazur2020covid,lyocsa2020fear,baker2020unprecedented,wang2009stock,barlevy2003rational}.
+The financial crisis and pandemic have a devastating effect on all the economic sectors that lasts for several months to years.
+As a result stock market remains in stress till the economy starts to recover~\cite{sornette1997large,mazur2020covid,mahata2021modeling}.
+During the stressed period after the major crash, a number of aftershocks of comparatively smaller magnitudes occur due to investors' cautious approach in investment~\cite{siokis2012stock,selccuk2004financial,kapopoulos2005stock,netter1989stock,hong2003differences}.
+Understanding the properties of the mainshock and aftershocks are essential for the investment decision during a crisis.

-The analysis methods that are applied to study the geophysical phenomena have also been applied to understand the statistical properties of the price crashes and subsequent aftershocks due to a crisis in the stock market~\cite{siokis2012stock,selccuk2004financial,kapopoulos2005stock}.
-The Gutenberg-Richter (G-R) power law and Omori law are frequently used to explain the statistical properties of the mainshock and subsequent aftershocks~\cite{siokis2012stock,selccuk2004financial,kapopoulos2005stock,petersen2010market}.
-In these studies, the mainshock and aftershocks were identified for one-day data with the one-minute absolute log return~\cite{petersen2010market}, and 60, 100 and 240 days data with the one-day absolute log return~\cite{selccuk2004financial,lillo2003power,siokis2012stock,kapopoulos2005stock,selccuk2004financial}.
-However, these analyses have the following limitations.